Mill City Cyclomaniacs

 Rides usually start around 9:00 or 10:00 a.m. and finish by about 2:00 p.m.
 Most depart from Lake Calhoun or Lake Harriet, with stops made along the way to pick up riders choosing abridged routes.
 We usually try to set a destination where we can stop for ice cream or a snack and let people catch up and rest before heading back.

 The number of riders varies each week with an average of about 25.
 Some weeks only have 10-15 riders with some weeks creeping closer to 50.
 Members come from all over South and Southwest Minneapolis, with most of the pedaling kids between the ages of 6 and 13.
 Parents or other responsible adults are expected to accompany kids on the rides to maintain adequate supervision and safety.
+Be sure to read our Guidelines for a Safe and Enjoyable Ride.

 There’s no cost to participate, other than your own wheels and treat money at the destination point.
+Propose a ride in our Facebook group now!

 Hardly a ride goes by where an adult doesn’t say, “What a city we live in!” or a kid doesn’t say, “This is so cool!”
 With destinations like the Stone Arch Bridge, Izzy’s Ice Cream in St. Paul (via Midtown Greenway), Sea Salt at Minnehaha Falls, the Walker Sculpture Garden/Loring Park, and The Depot coffeehouse in Hopkins, it’s no wonder.